kenlowrie/avscript/docs/userdocs.md

 {:.question}This is a question.
 {:.vo}This is a VO note
 {:.important}This is important.
-{:.greyout}This is not as important.
+{:.greyout}This is grey text on grey background.

 *CU: Predefined Classes used inside AV section
 Here they are again, used inside an AV DIV section